While the McMullen Museum is temporarily closed, visit and learn with us online:

 McMullen From Home

-The McMullen Museum of Art Student Ambassador program employs 20 to 30 Boston College undergraduate students to work as museum greeters and collaborators on a series of museum projects, programs, and initiatives.
-Each student participates in one or more committees representing a range of museum fields and skills, including Digital Humanities, Social Media and Outreach, Publications, Events Planning, Education, Collections Management, and Exhibition Design.
+The McMullen Museum of Art Student Ambassador program employs 15 to 25 Boston College undergraduate students to work as museum greeters and collaborators on a series of museum projects, programs, and initiatives.
+Each student participates in one or more committees representing a range of museum fields and skills, including Digital Humanities, Social Media and Outreach, Publications, Events Planning, Education, Collections Management, and Equity, Diversity, and Inclusion.

-Applications for Student Ambassadors are currently closed; however the Museum will be recruiting its fifth class of Student Ambassadors for the 2020–21 academic year starting in March 2020.
+Applications for Student Ambassadors are currently closed; however the Museum will be recruiting its sixth class of Student Ambassadors for the 2022–23 academic year starting in March 2022.